MBSck/Universum-Sim/README.md

 >It is an extremly simplified simulation of planetary bodies' movement

 ## Project Status
-Project: _Is not currently being worked on_
+_Is not currently being worked on_

 ## Table of contents
 * [Setup](#Setup)